Article

 $30 / $10 = 3

 This means your minimum RoAS is 3x.
-So for every dollar that you spend on advertising, you need to make at least $3 in revenue for your ads to be profitable.
+So, for every dollar that you spend on advertising, you need to make at least $3 in revenue in order for your ads to be profitable.

 If your RoAS is at or lower than 3, your ads are not profitable.
 Your ads are profitable if your RoAS is above 3.
 A “good” RoAS is subjective and will depend on the goals you want to achieve for your business.